provenance-io/provenance/docs/proto-docs.md

 it consists of two parts
 1. the msg type url, i.e. /cosmos.bank.v1beta1.MsgSend
 2. minimum additional fees(can be of any denom)
+3. optional recipient of fee based on `recipient_basis_points`
+4. if recipient is declared they will recieve the basis points of the fee (1-10,000)

 | Field | Type | Label | Description |